mmu-webdesign/Level4-web-term-1/CSS/css01/02-adding-css.md

 - Return to `exercise-02.html` in your editor.

-- In your HTML document, add a `class` attribute with the vale (name) of `special` to the second list item.
+- In your HTML document, add a `class` attribute with the value (name) of `special` to the second list item.

 ```
 class="special"